hammitopurple/hammitopurple.github.io/content/blog/learning-rust.md

 This post is not going to be a deep dive or discussion of any features in Rust, it's purely meant to celebrate my own accomplishments.
-My motivations for learning Rust was to apply it in my `$dayjob`, and to also prove something to the me from a decade ago who gave up on Chapter 2 of The Rust Programming Language.
+My motivations for learning Rust were to apply it in my `$dayjob`, and to also prove something to the me from a decade ago who gave up on Chapter 2 of The Rust Programming Language.